 As soon as EBA guidelines EBA/GL/2020/08 were published, repayment holidays for an additional six months were granted to customers in the tourism sector who requested them (decree of 13 July 2020, appendix 7, amending the decree of 23 March 2020, as published in the Official Journal).
-The total repayment holiday granted to eligible customers was capped at twelve months, including these additional six months.
+The total repayment holiday granted for all customers concerned, in particular legal professional customers.